-- (b) has not been ordered to be detained in custody or imprisoned with the period of detention or imprisonment yet to begin. - (1B) The reference in paragraph (1A) to a sum adjudged to be paid by or imposed on a conviction includes a reference to a sum treated for the purposes of any statutory provision as if it were a sum so adjudged or imposed." - (3) In Article 47 of that Order (the title to which becomes "Limitation on punishment for contempt of court"), in paragraph (1), omit sub-paragraph (b) and the preceding "or". - (4) Article 48 of that Order (which provides for committal to custody in a young offenders centre where a child is in default) is repealed. - (5) In section 35 of the Criminal Justice Act (Northern Ireland) 1945 (powers of court in relation to fines etc.), after subsection (7) insert- - "(8) Subsection (1)(c) does not apply where the person concerned is a child except where detention would be permitted in reliance on Article 46C of the Criminal Justice (Children) (Northern Ireland) Order 1998); and subsection (3) does not apply to a child." - (6) In Article 56 of the Magistrates' Courts (Northern Ireland) Order 1981 (consecutive terms of imprisonment), after paragraph (3) (which allows a term of imprisonment for default to run consecutively to another term) insert- - "(4) Paragraph (3) does not apply to a child (see Article 46C of the Criminal Justice (Children) (Northern Ireland) Order 1998).". - (7) In Article 91 of that Order (payment of sums adjudged to be paid by a conviction), after paragraph (8) (which provides for immediate committal where the person concerned indicates a preference for that) insert- - "(9) Paragraph (8) does not apply in the case of a child except where committal would be permitted in reliance on Article 46C of the Criminal Justice (Children) (Northern Ireland) Order 1998.". - (8) In Article 92 of that Order (enforcement), after paragraph (5) insert- - "(6) This Article does not apply to a child, except where committal would be permitted in reliance on Article 46C of the Criminal Justice (Children) (Northern Ireland) Order 1998.". - (9) In Article 93 of that Order (restrictions on power to order immediate committal), the text of which becomes paragraph (1), at the end insert- - "(2) This Article does not apply where the person is a child.". - (10) Article 94 of that Order (supervision of person under 21 until payment of sum) is repealed. - (11) This section applies in relation to convictions occurring before the commencement of this section (as well as those occurring afterwards).
+- (b) has not been ordered to be detained in custody or imprisoned with the period of detention or imprisonment yet to begin. - (1B) The reference in paragraph (1A) to a sum adjudged to be paid by or imposed on a conviction includes a reference to a sum treated for the purposes of any statutory provision as if it were a sum so adjudged or imposed." - (3) In Article 47 of that Order (the title to which becomes "Limitation on punishment for contempt of court"), in paragraph (1), omit sub-paragraph (b) and the preceding "or". - (4) Article 48 of that Order (which provides for committal to custody in a young offenders centre where a child is in default) is repealed. - (5) In section 35 of the Criminal Justice Act (Northern Ireland) 1945 (powers of court in relation to fines etc.), after subsection (7) insert- - "(8) Subsection (1)(c) does not apply where the person concerned is a child except where detention would be permitted in reliance on Article 46C of the Criminal Justice (Children) (Northern Ireland) Order 1998; and subsection (3) does not apply to a child." - (6) In section 5(3) of the Treatment of Offenders (Northern Ireland) Act 1968 (power of court to detain young person in youth offenders centre for default), for "Article 47" substitute "Article 46C". - (7) In Article 56 of the Magistrates' Courts (Northern Ireland) Order 1981 (consecutive terms of imprisonment), after paragraph (3) (which allows a term of imprisonment for default to run consecutively to another term) insert- - "(4) Paragraph (3) does not apply to a child (see Article 46C of the Criminal Justice (Children) (Northern Ireland) Order 1998).". - (8) In Article 91 of that Order (payment of sums adjudged to be paid by a conviction), after paragraph (8) (which provides for immediate committal where the person concerned indicates a preference for that) insert- - "(9) Paragraph (8) does not apply in the case of a child except where committal would be permitted in reliance on Article 46C of the Criminal Justice (Children) (Northern Ireland) Order 1998." - (9) In Article 92 of that Order (enforcement), after paragraph (5) insert- - "(6) This Article does not apply to a child, except where committal would be permitted in reliance on Article 46C of the Criminal Justice (Children) (Northern Ireland) Order 1998.". - (10) In Article 93 of that Order (restrictions on power to order immediate committal), the text of which becomes paragraph (1), at the end insert- - "(2) This Article does not apply where the person is a child.". - (11) Article 94 of that Order (supervision of person under 21 until payment of sum) is repealed.

+(12) This section applies in relation to convictions occurring before the commencement of this section (as well as those occurring afterwards).